Houston Aerial Lift Accident Attorneys

 Aerial lifts come with an abundance of hazards and in a variety of forms.
 They can include vertical towers, articulating boom platforms, aerial ladders, and extendable boom platforms.
 Aerial lifts are commonly made of metal or fiberglass-reinforced plastic.
 In some cases, they are powered automatically, and in others, they are controlled by an operator on the ground.
-Workers must be trained to safely operate either type.
+Workers must be trained to operate either type safely.

 Hazards present in the use of aerial lifts include the following:

 - Causing Objects to Tip Over or Fall from Lifts